 • Write the scene from a different point of view

-When you’re done, share your transformed scene in the practice box below and tell us what you changed.
+When you're done, share your transformed scene in the Pro Practice Workshop here and tell us what you changed (and if you’re not a member yet, you can join here).
 Then, leave feedback for your fellow writers on their transformed scenes as well!

 You deserve a great book.
 That's why David Safford writes adventure stories that you won't be able to put down.
 Read his latest story at his website.
 David is a Language Arts teacher, novelist, blogger, hiker, Legend of Zelda fanatic, puzzle-doer, husband, and father of two awesome children.